 - not more than 4 bedrooms are let out to visitors.

 The exemption applies across all zones in current planning schemes.

 A minor modification to Planning Directive No. 6 was issued by the Minister on 1 August 2018 to clarify the operation of Acceptable Solution A1 in clause 3.1(e).

-To find out more about the changes to the requirements for visitor accommodation use in residential zones, review the Information Sheet VA1 – Changes to Requirements for Visitor Accommodation Use in Planning Schemes (pdf, 158.2 KB).
+To find out more about the changes to the requirements for visitor accommodation use in residential zones, review the Fact Sheet VA 1 – Changes to Requirements for Visitor Accommodation Use in Planning Schemes (PDF, 291.1 KB)